championway/3D_Object_Modeling/README.md

 $ source set_ros_master.sh
 ```
 Note:
-Do it everytime as you execute any file
+Do it everytime as you open new terminals

 ### Open Camera